jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 ## Part 4 — Pay equity claims

 ### 13A Purpose
-The purpose of this Part is to facilitate resolution of pay equity claims, by— (a) setting a low threshold to raise a claim (while recognising that entry into the pay equity claim process does not predetermine an outcome); and
+The purpose of this Part is to provide a process that facilitates the resolution of pay equity claims where there is evidence of systemic sex-based undervaluation of work that is predominantly performed by female employees.
-  (b) providing a simple and accessible process to progress a pay equity claim.

 ### 13B Interpretation
 In this Part, unless the context otherwise requires,—
   - **affected employee** means an employee who performs work that is the same as, or substantially similar to, the work performed by another employee of the same employer, if a pay equity claim has been raised with the employer in respect of that work (whether by an employee or by 1 or more unions)
+  - **appropriate comparator** means a comparator selected by parties to a pay equity bargaining process in accordance with section 13ZE for use as a comparator in the assessment of a pay equity claim under section 13ZD
   - **claimant** means—
     (a) an individual employee who raises a pay equity claim:
     (b) a union that raises a pay equity claim on behalf of the members of that union: